+This is an easy Easter treat – German chocolate bird nests recipe.
+You won’t believe how easy it is.
+As easy as opening a cake mix & a carton of frosting.
 My husband and my mom have a few things in common, but the thing they have in common the most is a love of German chocolate cake.
 I’ve never been much of a fan myself but I used to make it a lot for my husband, until he got Diabetes and doesn’t eat sugar any more.
-We don’t do Easter at my house and never really did when I was growing up, but what’s nice is that I don’t have to do Easter because my parent’s have a big Easter party at their house every Saturday before Easter.
-I was assigned to bring a dessert.
-I didn’t want to bring cookies because that’s boring and I didn’t want to just open a package of peeps or something lame but I also didn’t want to put too much effort in to it because I’m super busy right now helping with my daughter’s play.
+We don’t do Easter at my house and never really did when I was growing up.
+What’s nice is that I don’t have to do Easter because my parent’s have a big Easter party at their house every Saturday before Easter.
+I was assigned to bring an easy Easter treat easy Easter treat .
+I didn’t want to bring cookies because that’s boring and I didn’t want to just open a package of peeps or something lame but I also didn’t want to put too much effort in to it.
+I’m super busy right now helping with my daughter’s play.
 She’s in the Lion King, Jr. and it runs for five days and the last performance is right after my family’s Easter party.
 So I wanted a quick, easy and portable recipe with an Easter theme.

 These little bird’s nests fit the bill.
 All you do is make a cake mix, put it in mini muffin pans, cook it, push in a little dent with your finger to make the “nest” then put frosting and eggs on.
 There are tons of different kinds of candy eggs to choose from.
 You could even put some chicks on them.
-Be creative and make them your own.
+Be creative and make them your own easy Easter treat.

 Simple German Chocolate Bird Nests Recipe

 All these are is a box cake mix, canned frosting and some candy eggs.
 They are so easy and fun.